Riemannian optimization framework on the generalized quaternionic Stiefel Manifold: Introduction

 \section{Introduction}

 Riemannian optimization, which is optimization on Riemannian manifolds, is known as an effective tool for solving a wide class of optimization problems~\cite{Absil2008,Boumal2023,Sato2021}.
 It can serve as an alternative to Euclidean optimization, i.e., the usual optimization in Euclidean spaces, and can also solve some problems that are hard to solve within the framework of Euclidean optimization; e.g., optimization on the Grassmann manifold can deal with linear subspaces of the Euclidean space as decision variables~\cite{Absil2008,Edelman1998}.
 Let $n$ and $p$ be positive integers satisfying $p \leq n$.
 The (real) Stiefel manifold, which is defined as\footnote{See Section~\ref{sec:notation} for detailed notation in this paper.}

 is one of the most important Riemannian manifolds in the field of Riemannian optimization.
 Optimization on the Stiefel manifold and on more generalized manifolds has been extensively studied~\cite{Edelman1998}.
 There are many applications of optimization on the Stiefel manifold.
-One example is the singular value decomposition, which is closely related to the principal component analysis (PCA).
+One example is the principal component analysis (PCA).
 It is formulated as an optimization problem on the product of two Stiefel manifolds~\cite{Absil2008,SatoIwai2013}.
 Furthermore, the Stiefel manifold has been generalized in the following two ways.
 1) The Stiefel manifold $\St(p,\R^n)$ can be regarded as the set of orthonormal $p$-frames in $\R^n$ by identifying each $p$-frame $(x_1, x_2, \dots, x_p)$ with the $n \times p$ matrix $X = $, where orthonormality is defined with respect to the standard inner product in $\R^n$.
 Therefore, a direction to generalize the Stiefel manifold is to endow $\R^n$ with a more general inner product defined via a symmetric positive definite matrix $G \in \R^{n \times n}$.
 The resulting manifold, called the generalized (real) Stiefel manifold~\cite{SatoAihara2019,ShustinAvron2023}, is